Kentucky Route 100

-Kentucky Route 100 (KY 100) is a state highway in south-central Kentucky.
-It originates at a junction with U.S. Highway 79 in Russellville in Logan County.
-The route continues through Simpson, Allen and Monroe Counties to terminate at a junction with KY 90 near Waterview in Cumberland County.
+Kentucky Route 100 (KY 100) is a 102.060 mi state highway in south-central Kentucky.
+The highway begins at an intersection with US 79 in Russellville in Logan County and travels east through Simpson, Allen, and Monroe Counties before ending at an intersection with KY 90 near Waterview in Cumberland County.

+The route serves the cities of Franklin, Scottsville, and Tompkinsville.
 According to the Caves, Lakes, and Corvettes regional brochure by the Kentucky Department of Tourism, the entire KY 100 corridor is considered a Kentucky Scenic Byway.